-In this course, students build fundamental iOS app development skills.
-They'll master the core concepts and practices of the Swift programming language that developers use daily and build a basic fluency in Xcode's source and UI editors.
-Students will dive into the UIKit framework to create iOS apps that adhere to standard practices, including use of stock UI elements and layout techniques, and common navigation interfaces.
+Students build fundamental iOS app development skills with Swift.
+They'll master the core concepts and practices that professional programmers use daily and build a basic fluency in Xcode source and UI editors.
+Students will be able to create iOS apps that adhere to standard practices, including the use of stock UI elements, layout techniques, and common navigation interfaces.
 Three guided app projects help students build an app in Xcode from the ground up with step-by-step instructions.
 Xcode playgrounds help students learn key programming concepts in an interactive coding environment that lets them experiment with code and see the results immediately.
-They'll also embark on an app design journey, using the App Design Workbook to define, prototype, and test their own app idea.
+They'll explore app design by brainstorming, planning, prototyping, and evaluating an app idea of their own.
 Download: apple.co/developinswiftfundamentals Unit 1: Getting Started with App Development.
 Students find out about the basics of data, operators, and control flow in Swift, as well as documentation, debugging, Xcode, building and running an app, and Interface Builder.
 They then apply this knowledge to a guided project called Light in which they create a simple flashlight app.
 Unit 2: Introduction to UIKit.
 Students explore Swift strings, functions, structures, collections, and loops.
 They also learn about UIKit-the system views and controls that make up a user interface-and how to display data using Auto Layout and stack views.
 They put this knowledge to practice in a guided project called Apple Pie, where they build a word-guessing game app.
 Unit 3: Navigation and Workflows.
 Students discover how to build simple workflows and navigation hierarchies using navigation controllers, tab bar controllers, and segues.
 They also examine two powerful tools in Swift: optionals and enumerations.
 They put this knowledge into practice with a guided project called Personality Quiz-a personalized survey that reveals a fun response to the user.
+Unit 4: Build Your App.
+Students learn about the design cycle and use it to design an app of their own.
+They explore how to develop and iterate on their designs, as well as to create a prototype that can serve as a compelling demo and launch their project toward a successful 1.0 release.